docknetwork/crypto-wasm-ts/README.md

 proverStatements.add(statement2);
 ```

-`statement1` is the for proving knowledge of BBS+ signature as seen in previous examples. `statement2` is for proving the bounds of message from a BBS+ signature.
+`statement1` is the for proving knowledge of BBS signature as seen in previous examples. `statement2` is for proving the bounds of message from a BBS signature.
 Some things to note about this statement.

 - The statement is created using `Statement.boundCheckLegoProver` because it is being created by a prover.
 A verifier would have
   used `Statement.boundCheckLegoVerifier` to create it and one of the arguments would be different (shown below).
 - The argument `snarkProvingKey` is the public parameter created by the verifier.
 However, before they are passed to `Statement.boundCheckLegoProver`, they are uncompressed (ref. elliptic curve point compression) as shown in the above snippet.
 Uncompressing them doubles their size but makes them faster to work with.
 However, if you still want to use the compressed parameters use `Statement.boundCheckProverFromCompressedParams`

-The prover then establishes the equality between the message in the BBS+ signature and the bounded message by using
+The prover then establishes the equality between the message in the BBS signature and the bounded message by using
 `WitnessEqualityMetaStatement` as below. `msgIdx` is the index of the bounded message in the array of signed messages
-under BBS+, `messages`.
+under BBS, `messages`.
 For the second statement, there is only 1 witness, thus the index 0.

 ```ts
 const witnessEq = new WitnessEqualityMetaStatement();